llang777/Financial-Basic-Python/README.md

-# python-challenge
+# Basic Financial Analysis Utilizing Python
-# Pybank and Pypoll read their respective CSV files, perform analysis, and output the code result into the terminal and text file within their respective analysis folders.
+Pybank and Pypoll read their respective CSV files, perform analysis, and output the code result into the terminal and text file within their respective analysis folders.